CookieJ4R/openhab-addons/bundles/org.openhab.binding.octoprint/README.md

 _If your binding requires or supports general configuration settings, please create a folder ```cfg``` and place the configuration file ```<bindingId>.cfg``` inside it.
 In this section, you should link to this file and provide some information about the options.
 The file could e.g. look like:_

 ```
-# Configuration for the OktoPrint Binding
+# Configuration for the OctoPrint Binding
 #
-# Default secret key for the pairing of the OktoPrint Thing.
+# Default secret key for the pairing of the OctoPrint Thing.
 # It has to be between 10-40 (alphanumeric) characters.
 # This may be changed by the user for security reasons.
 secret=openHABSecret